Approximating the Stationary Probability of a Single State in a Markov chain: Examples and Simulations

-We show the results of applying our algorithm to estimate the stationary probabilities in these three different Markov chains, using parameters $\Delta = 0.02$, $\epsilon = 0.15$, and $\alpha = 0.2$.
-Figure \ref{figure:Simulation} plots the final estimates along with the true stationary probabilities.
+We show the results of applying our algorithm to estimate the stationary probabilities in these three different Markov chains, using algorithm parameters $\Delta = 0.02$, $\epsilon = 0.15$, and $\alpha = 0.2$.
 The three Markov chains have different mixing properties, chosen to illustrate the performance of our algorithm on Markov chains with different values of $H_i$ and $Z_{\max}(i)$.

-Figures \ref{figure:PageRankResultsA}, \ref{figure:MM1ResultsA}, and \ref{figure:MagnetResultsA} plot the estimates $\hat{\pi}_i^{(t_{\max})}$ and $\tilde{\pi}_i^{(t_{\max})}$ for the anchor nodes.
-Thus, the data points for different anchor nodes are results from running independent instances of the algorithm with different nodes chosen as the anchor.
-In the \pagerank~Markov chain, we label the nodes in decreasing order of their true stationary probability $\pi_i$, since there is no natural ordering over nodes.
-In the MM1 queue and the Magnet Markov chains, the nodes are labeled according to Figures \ref{figure:MM1} and \ref{figure:Magnet}.

-Figure \ref{figure:PageRankResultsA} shows the result for \pagerank.
-For nodes such that $\pi_i > \Delta$, $\hat{\pi}_i$ is a close approximation for $\pi_i$.
-For nodes such that $\pi_i \leq \Delta$, the algorithm successfully categorizes the node as unimportant (i.e. $\hat{\pi}_i \leq \Delta$).
-In addition, we observe that $\tilde{\pi}_i$ is extremely close to $\pi_i$ for most nodes.
-We verify that $(Z_{ii} - Z_{qi})$ is close to 1 for most pairs of nodes $(i,q)$ in the \pagerank~Markov chain.
-Therefore $\Gamma_i \approx 1$, and Lemmas \ref{lemma:exp_1} and \ref{lemma:exp_2} indicate that $\tilde{\pi}_i$ is expected to be a closer estimate than $\hat{\pi}_i$, which is consistent with our results.

-Figure \ref{figure:MM1ResultsA} plots the result for the MM1 queue Markov chain.
-Both estimates $\hat{\pi}_i$ and $\tilde{\pi}_i$ are close to $\pi_i$.
-Since the stationary probabilities decay exponentially, only the first few nodes are significant, and the algorithm correctly captures that.
-Both the \pagerank~and the MM1 queue Markov chains mix well, and as expected, our algorithm performs well.
+Let $t_{\max}$ denote the final iteration at which the algorithm terminates.
+In the following figures and discussion, we observe the accuracy of the estimates, the computation cost, truncation threshold, and fraction of samples truncated as a function of the estimation threshold $\Delta$, the stationary probability of the anchor state, and the properties of the Markov chain.